alexandrerojon/codewars/README.md

 # codewars challenges 👻

-You can see me code some challenges from Codewars, with the test below to run them if you'd like. :) 💻
+Hey there!
+Here you will find some coding challenge, in Ruby ad Python that I do daily.
+They all come with the instructions commented out at the top and test cases that you can directly run in your IDE. :) 💻